jdistler/jdistler.github.io/README.md

 # jdistler.me
 Joseph Distler's Personal Website
-Can be found at jdistler.me
+Can be found at http://jdistler.me